Tateyama Kendo and Iaido Club

 Is instruction in French available?

 Not at this time.
-However there are Francophone members within the club who can help clarify and explain further any aspect of practice.
+However, there are a number of Francophone members within the club who can help clarify and explain further any aspect of practice.

 Does the club attend gradings, training seminars and competitive tournaments?

-Yes, our dojo is a member of the Canadian Kendo Federation and thus able to take part in the annual gradings held in Toronto and Montreal.
-We're also a member of Kendo Ontario and regularly send a delegation to tournaments and seminars held in Ontario, Quebec and the Untied States.
+Yes, our dojo is a member of the Canadian Kendo Federation and the Ontario Kendo Federation (Kendo Ontario), enabling our dojo to take part in the annual gradings held in Toronto and Montreal.
+We also regularly send a delegation to various tournaments and seminars held in Ontario, Quebec and the Untied States.

 Once I am accepted as a member what happens next?

 2. You must purchase your own shinai (bamboo practice sword) to use during practice.
-This can either be purchased from the club (typical price $40) or various Internet suppliers.
+This can either be purchased from the club (typical price $40) or various online suppliers.

 3. You are required to read, understand and sign the club waiver form.